Edwardsleo/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/install/Multi-User-Issues.md

      - try regular istio instead of istio crd/install 1.3?
      - try our own custom dashboard.json

-9. Cert-manager
-     - exploration for intra service connections - mTLS??
-     - we use openssl certificates as secrets for external connections?? investigation

 10. Istio
      - api-server config required for 1.1?